If it's in the News, it's in our Polls. Public opinion polling since 2003.

 30% Say U.S. Heading in Right Direction

-Thirty percent (30%) of Likely U.S. Voters continue to think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending January 26.
+Thirty percent (30%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending February 16.

-That’s unchanged from the week before.
-A year ago, 39% said the country was heading in the right direction.
+That's up from 29% the previous two weeks.
+This finding has seesawed between 29% and 30% every week since mid-December and is consistent with attitudes for much of the Obama presidency.
+A year ago, 38% said the country was heading in the right direction.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.